QQmberling/portal-of-articles/README.md

 	$ heroku login
 	$ heroku apps:create app_name
 	$ git push heroku master
-Also there is an option to create and launch app exactly from website by href of your repo.
+Also there is an option to create and launch app exactly from heroku website by loggin in and fill href of your repo in right place in deploy settings.

 End